 A person who is searching for international protection is defined as an asylum seeker.
 When an individual leaves their country of origin because of persecution, violence and/or breach of human rights, s/he arrives to another country to request for an international protection.
 This is the first necessary step towards having a refugee status.
 Their application of international protection is investigated by the authorities.
-During this examination period, the individual waiting for the decision on their application for refugee status under corresponding international and national instruments is named as asylum seeker.
+During this examination period, the individual awaiting for the decision on their claim for refugee status in accordance with the relevant international and national instruments is named as asylum seeker.
 The result of the application may end up with positive or negative decision.
-It is important to emphasize that each and every recognized refugee is an asylum seeker in the beginning, but not all the asylum seeker is given a guarantee to become a recognized
+It is important to emphasize that each and every recognized refugee is an asylum seeker in the beginning, but not all the asylum seeker is given a guarantee to become a recognized refugee.
+If the result is positive, the refugee status is granted to the applicant by the responsible authorities.
+In case the result is negative, the applicant must leave the country and may be expelled, if they are not given a permission to stay on humanitarian or other related bases.
+Rejected asylum application generally gives a rise to "unregistered" or "illegal" migration.
+The some scholars

-&lt;sup>105 M. R. Marrus, The Unwanted European Refugees in the Twentieth Century, Oxford University Press, New York, 1985, p.4.
+101 M. R. Marrus, The Unwanted European Refugees in the Twentieth Century, Oxford University Press, New York, 1985, p.4.

-&lt;sup>106 A. R. Zolberg, A. Suhrke, S. Aguayo, Escape From Violence Conflict and The Refugee Crisis in the Developing World, Oxford University Press, New York, 1989, p.
+102 A. R. Zolberg, A. Suhrke, S. Aguayo, Escape From Violence Conflict and The Refugee Crisis in the Developing World, Oxford University Press, New York, 1989, p.
 230.

-&lt;sup>107 M. Parnwell, op.cit, p.77.
+103 M. Parnwell, op.cit, p.77.